inversion-api/inversion-engine/README.md

-# rckt_snooze
+# Snooze API as a Service Platform

-Snooze is an "API as a Service" platform and the fastest way to deliver a REST API.
+Snooze is the fastest way to deliver a REST API.

 With Snooze, you can connect your web application front end directly to your backend data source without any server side programming required.